johnalanbrook/prosperon/docs/game.md

 Only first Ur-types can have components.
 Every inherited thing after it can only edit the original's components, not add or subtract.
 Original Ur-types must currently be defined in code.

 Ur-types also remember the list of entities that compose the given Ur.

+Visually it looks like this:

+Ur-ur, the thing all Ur-types derive from
+ - Ur-type 1, defined in script, with components
+   - Variant 1, same component combination but different values
+   - Variant 2, other different values
+     - Variant 2A, overwritten values from Variant 2
+ - Ur-type 2

+All ur-types and variants can be created in the world, where they become a true blue ENTITY.
+Entities can be under entities infinitely.

 ### Loading traits
 Traits are defined by code and a data file.
 When an Ur-type is extended with a trait, the code is run, and then the data file contains modifications and